hexawyz/Exo/ReadMe.md

 #### `ILightingDeviceFeature`: Lighting features

 Drivers for devices providing lighting zones would implement features in this category, starting with `ILightingControllerFeature`.

+#### `IEmbeddedMonitorDeviceFeature`: Embedded monitor features

+Drivers for devices providing embedded displays would implement features in this category, especially `IEmbeddedMonitorControllerFeature`.

 #### `IMotherboardDeviceFeature`: Motherboard features